 - The promotion of the principles of equal opportunity and diversity are a fundamental part of Cornerstone Barristers' philosophy and are essential to our success as a thriving set. - 2.
 It is our unequivocal policy not to discriminate against anyone either directly or indirectly on grounds of race, colour, ethnic or national origin, sex, sexual orientation, gender reassignment, marital or civil partnership status, pregnancy, maternity or paternity, disability, religion or belief, age, part-time, fixed-term or contractual status, or on any other irrelevant or irrational basis. - 3.
-This policy apples to: - Members (including door tenants); - Pupils (including mini-pupils); - Employees (including all casual, contract and volunteer workers); - Tenancy, pupillage, or staff applicants; - Clients (lay and professional clients) and other service users; - Suppliers and contractors; - Visitors. - 4.
-The Equality Act 2010, section 47, specifically provides legal protection against discrimination in the provision of services and in the treatment of pupils by a barrister. - 5.
-In particular, Chambers is committed to ensuring that tenants, pupils and employees are selected without discrimination, that discriminatory considerations play no part in the allocation of work within chambers, and that no instructions are accepted from solicitors who seek to select Counsel on a discriminatory basis. - 6.
-We endeavour to treat everyone both inside and outside Chambers with courtesy, respect and consideration.
+This policy apples to: - Members (including associate tenants); - Pupils (including mini-pupils); - Employees (including all casual, contract and volunteer workers); - Tenancy, pupillage, or staff applicants; - Clients (lay and professional clients) and other service users; - Suppliers and contractors; - Visitors. - 4.
+The Equality Act 2010, section 29 prohibits discrimination, harassment and victimisation in relation to the provision of services to the public by barristers (and others).
+Section 47, provides legal protection against discrimination, harassment and victimisation in the treatment of prospective or current pupils or tenants by a barrister.
+The Bar Standards Board (BSB) Code of Conduct also imposes a professional duty on barristers not to discriminate unlawfully against any person. - 5.
+Chambers is committed to ensuring that tenants, pupils and employees are selected without discrimination, that discriminatory considerations play no part in the allocation of work within chambers, and that no instructions are accepted from solicitors who seek to select Counsel on a discriminatory basis.

+- 6. We endeavour to treat everyone both inside and outside Chambers with courtesy, respect and consideration.
 We value the benefits of a diverse workforce.
-We also aim to ensure that our pupillage, mini-pupillage, employment, promotion, membership, supplier and contractor opportunities are open and accessible to all based on individual qualities and personal merit.

-- 7. Chambers does not permit or condone harassment on the grounds of any of the factors set out in paragraph 2.
-Harassment is also unlawful under the Act. - 8.
-Chambers has adopted policies on anti-harassment and diversity data.
+We also aim to ensure that our pupillage, mini-pupillage, employment, promotion, membership, supplier and contractor opportunities are open and accessible to all based on individual qualities and personal merit. - 7.
+Chambers does not permit or condone harassment (see below) on the grounds of any of the factors set out in paragraph 2. - 8.
+Chambers has adopted policies on anti-harassment and the collection and publication of diversity data.
 Chambers has also adopted an alternative contribution structure, to enable members to work flexibly, work part-time or take extended leave in accordance with Chambers policies.
 We publish these policies separately.
 The diversity data policy specifically aims to ensure that effective and secure procedures are in place for the collection and retention of data from all appropriate sources.
 Chambers records, evaluates and reports on the data, to help ensure the effectiveness of our diversity policies. - 9.
-All members, pupils and employees are required to adhere to Chambers' policy. - 10.
-From time to time Chambers may take positive action in accordance with sections 158 and 159 of the Equality Act 2010 to encourage persons who share a protected characteristic and are underrepresented at the Bar to apply for pupillage.
+All members, pupils and employees are required to adhere to Chambers' policies. - 10.
+From time to time Chambers may take positive action in accordance with sections 158 and 159 of the Equality Act 2010 to encourage persons who share a protected characteristic and are underrepresented at the Bar to apply for pupillage and/or tenancy.
+In this context Chambers will have regard to the Bar Standard Board's Diversity at the Bar reports.